Skip to main content

 About Harris'

 The practical timing is simple.
 Harris' is open Tuesday through Thursday from 5–9 PM, Friday and Saturday from 5–10 PM, Sunday from 5–9 PM.
 Friday and Saturday offer the latest closing time; Sunday through Thursday are more contained evening windows.
-No verified lunch hours are listed, so plan around the listed evening hours.
+No lunch hours are listed, so plan around the listed evening hours.

 Choose this for a formal San Francisco dinner with wine recognition